SSCP Certification Exam Outline

 • Federated access (e.g., Open Authorization 2 (OAuth2), Security Assertion Markup Language (SAML))

-2.2 - Support internetwork trust architectures
+2.2 - Understand and support internetwork trust architectures

 • Trust relationships (e.g., 1-way, 2-way, transitive, zero)